thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

   -instantsendnotify=<cmd>
-       Execute command when a wallet InstantSend transaction is successfully locked (%s in cmd is replaced by TxID)
+       Execute command when a wallet InstantSend transaction is successfully locked. %s in cmd is replaced by TxID and %w is replaced by wallet name. %w is not currently implemented on Windows.
+On systems where %w is supported, it should NOT be quoted because this would break shell escaping used to invoke the command.

   -keypool=<n>
        Set key pool size to <n> (default: 1000).
 Warning: Smaller sizes may